-Prior to wolf reintroduction (1987-1993), Yellowstone National Park’s northern range was occupied year-round by an estimated 15 to 22 cougars, including adults, subadults, and kittens.
-There were 26 - 42 cougars estimated after wolf establishment (1998-2005).
+Prior to wolf reintroduction (1987–1993), Yellowstone National Park’s northern range was occupied year-round by an estimated 15 to 22 cougars, including adults, subadults, and kittens.
+There were 26–42 cougars estimated after wolf establishment (1998–2005).
 In 2014, a new study began which seeks to estimate population abundance in the same region using noninvasive genetic survey methods.
-While current numbers are unknown, preliminary evidence from 2014 research indicates a similarly healthy population still exists.
+Several more field seasons will be required before a population estimate can be generated.
+However, preliminary evidence from 2014 and 2015 research indicates a healthy population still exists.

 While disease and starvation are occasional causes of cougar deaths, competition with other cougars or predators, and human hunting (during legal seasons outside protected areas) are the main causes of cougar mortality.
 Habitat fragmentation and loss are the main long-term threats to cougar populations across the western United States.